 It is the student's responsibility to monitor all grades recorded on Populi in the event an error in calculating or reporting a grade has been made.
 Students should notify the professor of any errors.
 In the case of such an error in the final grade, the student should immediately present his/her case to the professor.
 If warranted, the professor will then initiate a change of grade in the Office of the Registrar.
 The deadline for a grade change request is four weeks after the close of a semester.
 The Academic Dean must approve all change of grades.
-Official final grades and attendance can be found through the College website under the student login link to Sonis.
+Official final grades and attendance can be found on Populi.